Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 Hakone Shrine

-This historic shrine sits on the shore of Lake Ashi.
-Its red torii standing in the lake has become a symbol of Hakone, photographed countless times.
-It's also known as a power spot, drawing many visitors who come to pray for good fortune.
+Hakone Shrine is a historic shrine located on the shores of Lake Ashi.
+Its iconic red torii gate standing by the lake has become one of Hakone's most recognizable landmarks and is featured in countless photographs.
+The shrine is also known as a popular spiritual destination, attracting visitors who come to pray for good fortune.

 Kuzuryu Shrine